i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

     rpcProviderUrl: 'http://89.111.35.214:8545'
   }

-  // Init the Consumer's agent to get published secrets from the DLT. consumerDltAgent = new nonRepudiationLibrary.EthersIoAgentDest(dltConfig)
+  // Init the Consumer's agent to get published secrets from the DLT.
+Notice that since the consumer does not need to write to the DLT, they do not need to use a Wallet and the EthersIoAgentDest is enough consumerDltAgent = new nonRepudiationLibrary.EthersIoAgentDest(dltConfig)

   /**